elabraha/RedirectToBlock/README.md

 # RedirectToBlock
-A chrome extension for blocking unproductive sites by redirecting you to your whitelisted sites.
+A chrome extension for blocking unproductive sites by redirecting you to any of your whitelisted sites (provided by user).

 Evenually I NEED to work on this thing!!